10up/slotfill-and-filter-demos/src/slots/README.md

 # SlotFills

-Slot and Fills are components that have been exposed to allow developers to inject items into some predefined places in the Gutenberg admin experience.
+Slot and Fill are components that have been exposed to allow developers to inject items into some predefined places in the Gutenberg admin experience.
 Please see the [official docs](https://wordpress.org/gutenberg/handbook/designers-developers/developers/components/slot-fill/) for more details.

 In order to use them, we must leverage the [@wordpress/plugins](https://wordpress.org/gutenberg/handbook/designers-developers/developers/packages/packages-plugins/) api to register a plugin that will inject our items.